project-codeflare/codeflare/README.md

 #### Using Docker

-You can try CodeFlare by running the docker images from [Docker Hub](https://hub.docker.com/r/projectcodeflare/codeflare/tags):
+You can try CodeFlare by running the docker image from [Docker Hub](https://hub.docker.com/r/projectcodeflare/codeflare/tags):
 - `projectcodeflare/codeflare:latest` has the latest released version installed.

 The command below starts the most recent development build in a clean environment: